Neighbors shocked by homicide

 “Out of nowhere, I heard this really loud bang and I knew what it was because how loud it was,” Larissa Shaner stated.

-Neighbors…stunned and fearful for their lives after hearing multiple rounds of gun-shots fire off in their neighborhood early Saturday morning.
+Neighbors…stunned and fearful for their lives after hearing multiple rounds of gun-shots fire off in their neighborhood early Saturday morning on the 5100 block of Wexford and Jolly Road.

 “I was really scared because it was like really close to the house, said Shaner.